kaaengine/kaa/docs/tutorial/part10.rst

 We've learned about :code:`NodePositionTransition` but what other transitions are available?

+* :code:`kaa.transitions.NodeSpriteTransition` - changes sprite of a node (we've already learned that)
 * :code:`kaa.transitions.NodePositionTransition` - changes position of a node
 * :code:`kaa.transitions.NodeRotationTransition` - changes rotation of a node
 * :code:`kaa.transitions.NodeScaleTransition` - changes scale of a node